kalaksi/backup-tools/README.md

 3/116 checksums checked.
 0 errors found!
 ```

-Only print errors when verifying (useful for cron jobs):
+Only print errors when verifying (Useful for cron jobs.
+Checking the exit code can also help.):
 ```
 $ ./checksumfile-verify.sh Photos/ >/dev/null
 1 errors found!
 ```

-To create the file for the current directory, issue `./checksumfile-create.sh -d 0 .` .